pimpbot9000/monte_carlo_tree_search/README.md

 #### Fun fact

 MCTS starts the game virtually every time by placing a piece in the middle column.
 This is considered to be a best strategy for the starting player according to human intuition and mathemagicians.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution) it is objectively the best play: "*The solved conclusion for Connect Four is first player win.*"
+According to [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution) it is objectively the best play: "*The solved conclusion for Connect Four is first player win.
+With perfect play, the first player can force a win \[...\] starting in the middle column.*"

 ## Running the application